eclipse-edc/Connector/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots and logs to help explain your problem.

 ## Possible Implementation
-You already have an idea why this happened and how to fix it?
+You already know the root cause of the erroneous state and how to fix it?
 Feel free to share your thoughts.